fhuening/DiConsoleStarter/README.md

 Console Application with dependecy injection, configuration, command line parser and logging.

 ## Dependency Injection
-For Dependency Injection we use the Microsoft Dependency Injection package
+For Dependency Injection we use
+- Microsoft Dependency Injection package

 ## Configuration
-For configuration we will use the package Microsoft.Extensions.Configuration.FileExtensions and Microsoft.Extensions.Configuration.Json.
+For configuration we will use the package
+- Microsoft.Extensions.Configuration.FileExtensions
+- Microsoft.Extensions.Configuration.Json.

 Now we can use appsettings.json to configure our application with json confg file.

 ## Command Line Parser